DavidHarper/waybackup/README.md

 waybackup.py --srcdir /home --refdir /mnt/backup/yesterday --tgtdir /mnt/backup/today
 ```

+### Backuping up multiple source directories

+Refer to the Bash script **waybackup-wrapper.sh** for an example of backing up
+multiple source directories to timestamped target directories.

+## Why is it called waybackup?

+The name is a tribute both to the Internet Wayback Machine and to Mr Peabody's WABAC machine.

 ## License

 This software is distributed under the GNU General Public License version 3.
 Please